brucefan1983/CUDA-Programming/src/01-introduction/text.md

 GPU means graphics processing unit, which is usually compared to CPU (central processing unit).
 While a typical CPU has a few relatively fast cores, a typical GPU has hundreds or thousands of relatively slow cores.
 In a CPU, more transistors are devoted to cache and control; in a GPU, more transistors are devoted to data processing.

 GPU computing is heterogeneous computing, which involves both CPU and GPU, which are usually referred to as host and device, respectively.
-Both CPU and non-embedded GPU have their own DRAM（dynamic random-access memory), and they are usually connected by a PCIe（peripheral component interconnect express）bus.
+Both CPU and non-embedded GPU have their own DRAM (dynamic random-access memory), and they are usually connected by a PCIe（peripheral component interconnect express）bus.

-We only consider GPUs from Nvidia, becasue CUDA programming only supports these GPUs.
+We only consider GPUs from Nvidia, because CUDA programming only supports these GPUs.
 There are a few series of Nvidia GPUs:
 * Tesla series: good for scientific computing but expensive.
 * GeForce series: cheaper but less professional.
 * Quadro series: kind of between the above two.
-* Jetson series: embeded device (I have never used these).
+* Jetson series: embedded device (I have never used these).

 Every GPU has a version number `X.Y` to indicate its **compute capability**.
 Here, `X` is a major version number, and `Y` is a minor version number.
 A major version number corresponds to a major GPU architecture and is also named after a famous scientist.
 See the following table.